Deployment

 3. JavaScript challenges: Requiring JavaScript execution to render content.
 Addressed by headless browsers.

-4. Fingerprint analysis: Examining the full browser environment for consistency and authenticity.
-This is where most traditional tools fall short.
+4. Fingerprint analysis: Reviewing the full browser environment for consistency.
+This is where partial tooling usually falls short.

 Modern protection systems combine all four layers.
 A scraping solution must handle each one, but fingerprint analysis is the most difficult because it requires the browser to present an internally consistent identity across hundreds of data points.